Early Years Foundation Stage

 Transition to Wigmore Primary School

-Tuesday 29th June 2021 – Parents Transition Meeting.
+June/July – Date TBC– Parents Transition Meeting.
 This is information evening will give you chance to meet the class teachers and Senior Leadership Team.
 We are requesting that just one parent attends this meeting to comply with our COVID risk assessment.
 Children will not be required to attend.

 July – Each parent will receive a phone call appointment where we can talk about starting school and how to best support your child in their transition.